 Over the last few weeks, I have been talking to my twin sons about being in second grade next school year.
 This has been a great opportunity to hear what they are excited about and to hear any worries they have.
 My husband and I have been able to talk to them about their worries.
 We have also been able to offer them encouragement.
 If your child had a rocky time last school year, use this time to assure them that the next school year is an opportunity to start over with a clean slate with not only the school but also with you.

 After your child has been in school for a few years, it may be tempting to skip back to school orientation or a back to school meet and greet, but you should not.
 Back to school orientation is an opportunity for your child to interact with their classmates and meet the teacher.
 If your child will be in middle school or high school, it is an opportunity for your child to find his or her locker and classes.
 Over the summer, the school might make changes.
 Attending back to school orientation or a meet and greet is an opportunity to learn about those changes.
 It is also a chance to drop off school supplies or organize your child’s locker or desk.

 Contact your child’s teacher or agree to a home visit

 At the beginning of each year, I have talked to my sons’ teachers.
 On Sunday, my sons’ teacher called.
 My twin boys will be in the same class for the second grade.
 She called to schedule a home visit.
-She plans to meet her students and their families before school begins.
-She and her student teacher stopped by our home yesterday and chatted with my husband, my boys and me.
-As an educator, I have also done home visits and I know the value.
+She planned to meet her students and their families before school begins.
+She and her student teacher stopped by our home yesterday and chatted with my husband, my boys, and me.
+As an educator, I have also done home visits, and I know the value.
 It gives the teacher an opportunity to get to know you and your child and you get an opportunity to share pertinent information the teacher needs to know for the upcoming school year.

 The beginning of another school year is an opportunity for your child to learn, make new friends, and have fun.
 As parents, it is our responsibility to do all we can to make sure our children are able to have a smooth transition to the next school year.